henrychris/blog/README.md

 # My Blog

 My blog / personal website built with SvelteKit and Bun.
+Uses Mdsvex for Markdown preprocessing and Shiki for syntax highlighting.

 ## Inspiration